 You see, Mindurance isn’t as much about me as I thought it was.
 It’s really about you...the member.
 After I closed up the scaled tele-health platform, I initially went back into solo coaching sessions.
 Higher priced.
 More boutique.
 It was even going well.
 But once again I found myself conflicted on how I could offer more support, to more people, and scale well-beyond that which I could do in hour-long individual sessions.
 How could I support more individuals’ mental health, without jeopardizing my own?

-Enter The Mindurance Membership.
-A membership site dedicated to helping individuals like you manage their mental health.
+Enter The Mindurance Mental Fitness Communities.
+A collection of communities dedicated to helping like-minded individuals develop mental fitness and manage mental health.
 Though it’s taken a while to get here, I feel like I have come full circle and have created a service that fulfills the needs of you, the member, while allowing me to continue to live the type of life I want to live.

 And we do this together.

 Together we enhance accessibility by providing mental health resources that might not be available or easily attainable at your school, organization, or household.
 We make it cost-effective so that you are able to receive expert preventative education without spending hundreds, if not thousands, of dollars.
 We reduce stigma by acknowledging the full spectrum of mental health and crafting materials that can inform individuals wherever on it they may be.
-We enhance effectiveness by delivering only the most stream-lined, research-based, thought provoking, and applicable content tailored specifically to athletes, musicians, and nomads.
+We enhance effectiveness by delivering only the most stream-lined, research-based, thought provoking, and applicable content tailored specifically to certain populations of like-minded individuals.

-Yes, Mindurance Membership is a constant flow of invaluable resources that will help you assess your stressors and challenges in life and overcome them by discovering and reclaiming your personal power.
+Yes, Mindurance Mental Fitness Communities are a constant flow of invaluable resources that will help you assess your stressors and challenges in life and overcome them by discovering and reclaiming your personal power.
 With over a decade’s worth of experience I have seen clients find the mental stamina to overcome burn out, imposter syndrome, or any other challenge that may be hindering their success.
 And now I want to offer it to you...as many of you...as possible.